SurPun/AWS-Developer-Associate/Section 22 AWS Serverless DynamoDB/Quiz.md

 5. You are running an application in production that is leveraging DynamoDB as its datastore and is experiencing smooth sustained usage.
 There is a need to make the application run in development mode as well, where it will experience an unpredictable volume of requests.
 What is the most cost-effective solution that you recommend?

 - Use Provisioned Capacity Mode with Auto Scaling enabled for production and use On- Demand Capacity Mode for development

+6. The maximum size of an item in a DynamoDB table is ...................

+- 400kb

+7. DynamoDB tables scale ..........................

+- Horizontally

+8. When your DynamoDB table's Primary Key is a combination of Partition Key + Sort Key, then ...................... must be unique.

+- Partition Key + Sort Key

+9. You have taken the decision to use DynamoDB as the database for a blog posts website.
+While designing the blog posts table, which column should you use as the Partition Key for optimal distribution?

+- blog_id

+10. An application writes 12 items per second into a DynamoDB table, with each item 8 KB in size.
+What WCU should you choose?

+- 96